PyDataWorkshop/SciPy/tutorials/06_constants.md

 6
 inch
 One inch in meters
-7
-micron
-One micron in meters
+7 micron: One micron in meters
-8
-light_year
-One light-year in meters
+8 light_year: One light-year in meters
-9
-atm
+9 atm
 Standard atmosphere in pascals
 10
-acre
-One acre in square meters
+acre: One acre in square meters
 11
-liter
-One liter in cubic meters
+liter: One liter in cubic meters
-12
-gallon
-One gallon in cubic meters
+12 gallon: One gallon in cubic meters
 13
 kmh
 Kilometers per hour in meters per seconds
-14
-degree_Fahrenheit
+14: degree_Fahrenheit
 One Fahrenheit in kelvins
 15
 eV